axelvaldez/axelvaldez.mx/blog/2018-05-15-solarsystem.md

 <!-- more -->

-If a common light bulb is 6 centimeters wide, and I made all the sizes and distances proportional, Uranus would have to be located at 193 kilometers from the bulb.
+If a common light bulb is 6 centimeters wide, and I made all the sizes and distances proportional, Neptune would have to be located at 193 meters from the bulb.

 My kid’s room is not that big.